bagder/uncurled/mine/rockbox.md

 players from a handful of different brands.
 Rockbox was a tiny, simple operating system made to just have a music player application run.
-Albeit an application that could run games, including doom (of course), have better battery live than the factory firmware and support many more music and audio formats than the original software did.
+Albeit an application that could run games, including doom (of course), have better battery life than the factory firmware and support many more music and audio formats than the original software did.

 We had physical annual developer meetups during several years where Rockbox